Lara Worthington Flaunts Insane Abs In New Instagram Snapshot

 In the snap, the former Dancing With The Stars contestant was featured wearing a sky-blue bikini top in halterneck style through which she flaunted some major cleavage.
 And not only that but the model donned high-waisted, navy-blue bikini bottoms that accentuated her well-toned abs and taut stomach which left her fans with mixed feelings of pleasure and envy.

-In terms of her aesthetics, the 31-year-old model wore a full face of makeup but kept it subtle by using some nude shades on her eyes, lips and cheeks.
+In terms of her aesthetics, the 31-year-old model wore a full face of makeup but kept it subtle by using some nude shades on her eyes, lips, and cheeks.
 Lara covered her head with a dark-brown bandana and accessorized with some gold, hook-shaped earrings to pull off a very gypsy look.

 Per the geotag, the picture was captured in California and Lara modeled for the Australian fashion brand Albus Lumen.
 As of the writing of this article, the picture in question accrued more than 25,000 likes and close to 160 comments.

 Admiring the model’s beautiful figure, one fan wrote that Lara is “seriously hot,” while another one said that she is a goddess.
-Another fan got a bit more flirtatious than others and reminded Lara that she has the hottest boobs on Instagram.
+Another fan got a bit more flirtatious than others and reminded Lara that she has the hottest breasts on Instagram.

 Before sharing the recent snap with her 67,000-plus followers, Lara posted a heartwarming, monochromatic picture wherein she was featured flashing an ear-t0-ear smile while hugging her husband Sam Worthington — an English-born Australian actor and writer, best known for his appearance in movies like Avatar and Clash of the Titans.